(Contributors: Nithin Krishnan, Photo: IUHoosiers.com)

 James Blackmon Jr. Biography

 James Blackmon Jr. is a basketball player hailing from Marion, Indiana, who played for Indiana University.
 James Blackmon Jr. primarily played the shooting guard position for the Hoosiers for three seasons between 2014 and 2017.
 The Indiana native was recruited by Tom Crean and played at Bishop Luers High School for three years before playing at Marion High School, where he was coached by his father, James.
 In his high school career, Blackmon Jr. accumulated 2,387 points, which currently stands 13th all-time.
 The 6’4″ guard recorded 1,235 points in his abbreviated career with the Hoosiers, good for 35th in program history.
 After considering his knee injury, which cost him 22 games in 2015-16, and his declaration for the NBA Draft after his junior year, Blackmon Jr. scored 16.3 points per game, which stands #20.
 The marksman notched a 3-point field goal percentage of 41.5% in his time at IU.
-Blackmon Jr. currently plays for VL Pesaro in the Italian Lega Basket Serie A. Blackmon Jr.’s brother, Vijay, played at IU from 2017-19.
+Blackmon Jr. currently plays for Pinar Karsiyaka in the Turkish Basketball Super League.
+Blackmon Jr.’s brother, Vijay, played at IU from 2017-19.

 - Name: James Blackmon Jr.